Rose Valland: World War II

 In 1941, during World War II, Valland was put in paid service and became the overseer of the Jeu de Paume Museum at the time of the German occupation of France.
 Through the Sonderstab Bildende Kunst (Special Staff for Pictorial Art) of the Einsatzstab Reichsleiter Rosenberg für die besetzten Gebiete (The Reich Leader Rosenberg Institute for the Occupied Territories), or ERR, the Germans began the systematic looting of artworks from museums and private art collections throughout France.
 They used the Jeu de Paume Museum as their central storage and sorting depot pending distribution to various persons and places in Germany.

 While the Nazi plundering was being carried out, Rose Valland began secretly recording as much as possible of the more than 20,000 pieces of art brought to the Jeu de Paume Museum.
 Valland kept secret from the Germans the fact that she understood German.
-In fact, she never formally studied the language, but some trips in Germany in the 1920s and 1930s had helped her to get a good grasp of a then widely used scholarly language.
+In fact, she never formally studied the language, but her partner who knew and spoke the language, helped her understand German.

 Valland would converse with truck drivers employed by the Germans, and she was thus able to learn about artwork being ransacked and taken directly to the railway stations.
 Valland regularly informed Jacques Jaujard, the Director of the Musėes Nationaux, about the status of Nazi art looting.
 In addition, for four years she kept track of where and to whom in Germany the artworks were shipped and risked her life to provide information to the French Resistance about railroad shipments of art so that they would not mistakenly blow up the trains loaded with France's priceless treasures.
 The museum was visited by high-ranking Nazi officials, and Valland was there when Reichsmarschall Hermann Göring came on 3 May 1941 to personally select some of the stolen paintings for his own private collection.